Earing That She May Give Way to Alec Again Tess

 .......
 In the ensuing weeks, Tess�s revulsion for Alec builds, and she returns home.
 In the summertime she bears his child, a boy.
 The infant fails to thrive and dies a calendar week later later on Tess baptizes him and names him Sorrow.
 The narrator describes the burial:

 And then the babe was carried in a small deal box, nether an ancient adult female's shawl, to the churchyard that night, and cached by lantern-light, at the cost of a shilling and a pint of beer to the sexton, in that shabby corner of God's allocation where He lets the nettles abound, and where all unbaptized infants, notorious drunkards, suicides, and others of the conjecturally damned are laid.
 In spite of the untoward environment, however, Tess bravely made a little cross of two laths and a piece of cord, and having leap information technology with flowers, she stuck information technology upwardly at the head of the grave one evening when she could enter the churchyard without being seen, putting at the foot besides a agglomeration of the same flowers in a little jar of h2o to go along them alive.
 What matter was information technology that on the outside of the jar the eye of mere observation noted the words "Keelwell's Marmalade"?
-The eye of maternal amore did non meet them in its vision of higher things.
+The eye of maternal amore did non meet them in its vision of higher things........
+Two years pass.
+Tess takes a job milking cows at Talbothays dairy farm several miles away.
+It is a large performance, with more i hundred milkers under the supervision of main dairyman Richard Crick, a kindly homo who welcomes Tess warmly.
+There she encounters Angel Clare, the boyfriend she saw at the May dance on the night of the blow that killed Prince.
+His appearance is changed somewhat since she first saw him:

-.......
+She saw by degrees that since their get-go and only encounter his mobile face had grown more thoughtful, and had acquired a young man's shapely moustache and bristles�the latter of the palest straw colour where it began upon his cheeks, and deepening to a warm brown farther from its root........
 He had recently decided to pursue a career in agronomics rather than become a clergyman like his begetter, the Rev. James Clare, and his older brothers, Cuthbert and Felix. �Early association with country solitudes," the narrator says, �had bred in him an unconquerable, and almost unreasonable, disfavor to modern town life, and shut him out from such success every bit he might accept aspired to past post-obit a mundane calling in the impracticability of the spiritual ane."
 Angel also dislikes the class consciousness of his brothers and the Victorian Age�s preoccupation with noble lineage.

 .......
 So, at historic period xx-six, he finds himself at Talbothays studying dairy management after spending a cursory period elsewhere studying sheep farming.
 He lodges at the dairy subcontract.
 Tess also stays at the farm, sharing a room with three other milkmaids�Izz Huett, Retty Priddle, and Marian, all of whom are hopelessly in honey with Affections.
 Merely it is Tess who wins his eye.
 The wait he and Tess exchanged at the May trip the light fantastic had promise in information technology, and now that promise has blossomed�over milk pails and butter churns�into love.